Lakshadweep in India

 The sun kissed serene island makes it a must visit place in India.
 Ten islands of the Lakshadweep are still inhabited and Agatti Island has an airport to reach Lakshadweep.
 The main occupation of people of Lakshadweep is fishing and coconut cultivation.
 Consumption of alcohol in all islands is prohibited except in Bangaram and picking corals is a punishable offence.

-entry to Lakshadweep Island is restricted and one has to take entry permit from
+entry to Lakshadweep Island is restricted and one has to take an entry permit from

 Lakshadweep Administration to visit these Islands.